awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.run-application-python.md

 # Python and DAX<a name="DAX.client.run-application-python"></a>

-To run the Python sample application on your Amazon EC2 instance, follow this procedure:
+Follow this procedure to run the Python sample application on your Amazon EC2 instance\.

+**To run the Python sample for DAX**

-1. Install the DAX Python client using the `pip` utility:
+1. Install the DAX Python client using the `pip` utility\.

    ```
    pip install amazon-dax-client
    ```

-1. Download the sample program source code \(`.zip` file\):
+1. Download the sample program source code \(`.zip` file\)\.

    ```
    wget http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/samples/TryDax.zip
    ```

-   When the download is complete, extract the source files:
+   When the download is complete, extract the source files\.

    ```
    unzip TryDax.zip
    ```

-1. Run the following Python programs:
+1. Run the following Python programs\.
+The first program creates an Amazon DynamoDB table named `TryDaxTable`\.
+The second program writes data to the table\.

    ```
    python 01-create-table.py
    python 02-write-data.py
    ```

-   The first program creates a DynamoDB table named `TryDaxTable`\.
-The second program writes data to the table\.

-1. Run the following Python programs:
+1. Run the following Python programs\.

    ```
    python 03-getitem-test.py